remotive-com/remote-jobs-api/README.md

 **Please link back to the URL found on Remotive AND mention Remotive as a source in order to Remotive to get traffic from your listing**.
 If you don't do that, we'll terminate your API access, sorry!

 Jobs displayed are delayed by 24 hours, the goal being that jobs are attributed to Remotive on various platforms.
 Displaying our jobs in order to collect signups/email addresses to show a listing constitutes a breach of our terms of services.
-We offer a private, paid-for API, please email us at hello(at)remotive(dot)io for more information.
+We offer a private, paid-for API, please email us at hello(at)remotive(dot)com for more information.

 ### Request Rate Limiting